Ejtibbett/DataAnalysis-Coursea/README.md

-# DataAnalysis-Coursea
+# DataAnalysis-Coursera
-This is for completing a Coursea course
+This is for completing a Coursera course